matsengrp/thrifty-experiments-1/README.md

 * train a mouse model
     * compare models predicting on the replay experiment?
 * should we be optimizing branch length?
+* does the close mutations analysis add anything here?
 * make a nice python interface for people who just want to use the model
 * write an R interface for people who want to use the model
 * set up CI